-The Trust has initiated a Capital Grant Scheme to help the large funded bodies with essential repair and maintenance work, with a budget of £12 million over the next three years.
+The Capital Grant Scheme to support the large funded bodies with essential repair and maintenance work, with a budget of £12 million, is still in place with progress on uptake being slower than predicted.
+A total of $\pm 1.7M$ has been utilised to date.